MohcineProject/Expr-compiler-and-pfx-virtual-machine/README.md

 For the parser, we did not apply major changes, we just added the new operators and changed the constructor of the 'PUSH' token.

-Exercice 10.3 : For this one, we coded a new function generate in a copy of the 'toPfx.ml' in the fun directory of expr. this new function uses an environment (called env) to store the binding between variables and their depths.
+Exercice 10.3 : For this one, we coded a new function "generate" in a copy of the 'toPfx.ml' in the fun directory of expr.
+This new function uses an environment (called env) to store the binding between variables and their depths.
 We did not test the function yet, however we think there is an error in the way we matched the const pattern (the idea was that whenever we use a constant, we need to push it and therefore we need somehow to modify the env of the whole program: there are too issues with this approach we think